nonnb/nonnb.github.io/src/SmartGit/Manual/GitConcepts/GitLargeFileStorage.md

 #### Note:
 > Is is recommended that you do not manually edit the `.gitattributes` file.
 > Instead, either use SmartGit's File View, or `git lfs track` shortcuts to add or remove files from LFS.

+## Git LFS File Locking
+LFS file locking allows a user exclusive modification rights for a file stored in LFS, preventing other users of the repo from updating the file while it is locked.

+### Enforcing reserved checkout on a file or pattern
+When adding files or file patterns to LFS tracking, specify the `--lockable` flag to require that LFS files matching pattern be locked by a user prior to modification:

+`git lfs track "*.png" --lockable`

+This will then mark all files in the repo matching the pattern as readonly until they are explicitly locked.
+Lockable flag information is stored in the `.gitattributes` file.

+### Locking a LFS file for exclusive access

+The `git-lfs lock` command attempts to acquire exclusive access to a file, e.g.

+`git lfs lock myfile.png`

+To release the lock on a file, use the `unlock` command.

+`git lfs unlock myfile.png`

+#### Tip

+> If a file has been locked by another user, a `--force` flag can be provided to request the LFS server attempt to override the lock:
+> `git lfs unlock myfile.png --force